ensonfun/yt-dlp/README.md

     -R, --retries RETRIES            Number of retries (default is 10), or "infinite"
-    --file-access-retries RETRIES    Number of times to retry on file access error (default is 10), or "infinite"
+    --file-access-retries RETRIES    Number of times to retry on file access error (default is 3), or "infinite"
     --fragment-retries RETRIES       Number of retries for a fragment (default is 10), or "infinite" (DASH, hlsnative and ISM)
     --skip-unavailable-fragments     Skip unavailable fragments for DASH,
-                                     hlsnative and ISM (default)
+                                     hlsnative and ISM (default) (Alias: --no-
-                                     (Alias: --no-abort-on-unavailable-fragment)
+                                     abort-on-unavailable-fragment)
-    --abort-on-unavailable-fragment  Abort downloading if a fragment is unavailable (Alias: --no-skip-unavailable-fragments)
+    --abort-on-unavailable-fragment  Abort downloading if a fragment is unavailable (Alias: --no-skip-unavailable-
+                                     fragments)
     --keep-fragments                 Keep downloaded fragments on disk after downloading is finished
     --no-keep-fragments              Delete downloaded fragments after